karimdeif/multi-tenancy/documentation/setup_application.md

 * What happens behind the curtain?

 The bash script `ce-create-two-tenantcies.sh` invokes **twice** the bash script `ce-install-application.sh` with the needed parameter to create two seperated tenant applications.
-Here is a short simplified discription which steps are carried out in the script `ce-install-application-ibmcr.sh`:
+Here is a short simplified description which steps are carried out in the script `ce-install-application-ibmcr.sh`:

  1. Configure CLI config and create an [Code Engine CLI](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli) project
  2. Configure container the IBM Cloud container registry access in the Code Engine project